 If you do decide to wash right when you get home from the store, be sure that the produce is completely dry before storing it.

 #7 FERMENT THINGS

-I make a couple gallons of sauerkraut every month, get my full recipe here.
+I make a couple of gallons of sauerkraut every month; get my full recipe here.
 So that means I buy a ton of cabbage on my grocery day.
-When I get home I turn that cabbage into sauerkraut and sauerkraut can last up to 9 months.
+When I get home, I turn that cabbage into sauerkraut, and sauerkraut can last up to 9 months.

 You can also ferment cucumbers, onions, carrots, and so much more!

 You can also can things, but I have found that fermenting and freezing are the easiest way for me to preserve produce.

 During the spring and summer, we have a large garden that takes care of most of our produce.
 During this time of year, I can cut way down on the amount of fresh produce I buy, and I use this time to stock up on fresh produce at the farmer’s market.

 I then use the tips I shared above to preserve the vegetables for the month.